 We had a teacher at school who used to give lectures on road safety.
 They were gruesome first-hand accounts designed to scare us into being attentive around roads.
 No-one questioned why a P.E. teacher in his Ron Hills always seemed to be the one on the scene with a shovel and a body bag.
 It also didn’t occur to anyone to ask why the roads were dangerous places to be in the first place, especially ones nearby to the school.
 A car will hit you if you aren’t paying attention, and that’s that.

-At around the same time in the 80s, I remember public information films being regularly broadcast, warning us about the dangers of crossing the road.
+At around the same time in the 80s, I remember the broadcast of public information films warning us about the dangers of crossing the road.
 In fact there was a long run of Government road safety campaigns aimed at children, from Tufty the Squirrel, Jon Pertwee’s incomprehensible ‘SPLINK’, David Prowse’s ‘Green Cross Man’ and the Grandmaster Flash inspired ‘Don’t step out…’ (which I remember most clearly).

 The broadcast of these films stopped in the 90s, and it would be nice to think that the reason was that it finally dawned on the people making these films that it was wrong to direct the safety message at the victims of road accidents, therefore removing the burden of safety from the people driving the cars.
-However, I suspect that the real reason is this: the balance of equality on our streets has tipped so far in favour of people driving cars, that compared to the 70s, far fewer people, especially children, are on foot – there’s no need for road safety campaigns aimed at children if they’re all being taxied around by car.
+However, I suspect that the real reason is this: the balance of equality on our streets has tipped so far in favour of people driving cars, that compared to the 70s, far fewer people, especially children, are on foot – there’s no need for road safety campaigns aimed at children if parents are taxiing them around by car.

 It’s well documented that when mass motorisation was degrading the quality of public space and killing people in the Netherlands in the 1970s, the Dutch had the foresight and political will to do something about it.
 Also, they came up with something a bit more effective than a series of televised campaigns telling kids stop, look and listen – instead they completely redesigned their streets to prioritise for families and children.